Do you want to invest in stocks with high growth potential?

 - Companies in emerging industries like artificial intelligence, biomedical, or cloud computing

 All stock picks trade on the major U.S. stock exchanges.
 It’s possible for any American investor to buy these stocks from their current brokerage.
-Or, from a high-quality free brokerage like M1 Finance.
+Or, from a free investing app like M1 Finance or Robinhood.

 While not every stock pick is a winner, Rule Breakers has been right more times than not.
 Some of their picks are still active from 2004, like Intuitive Surgical (Nasdaq: ISRG).